 August Writing Prompts

 Welcome to our August writing prompts!
 The month of August brings much inspiration to writers of all ages and backgrounds.
 Use these creative writing category prompts, designed specifically for the month of August, to generate original responses about the final month and last sips of summer.
 Responses to these prompts can vary in genre.
 Writers are encouraged to use rich detail and language, as well as all steps of the writing process (brainstorming, drafting, revising, and polishing), as best suited for their goals as a writer.
 Keep in mind that some prompts may demand contextualization depending on the learner’s age and needs.
+Check out our themed lined paper too, with more than 100 designs!

 August Writing Prompts